conversationai/wikidetox/README.md

 ## Notes

-This code is an experimental project; it is not an official Google product.
+This code is an experimental Conversation AI project; it is not an official Google product.